-This course provides field experience for students in the Education in the Early Years Program: Birth through Fourth Grade.
+Student Teaching provides significant field experience for students in the Education in the Early Years Program: Birth through Fourth Grade program.
 It acts as a capstone course for this program.
-Students spend 15 hours per week observing, planning and implementing their plans in an early childhood classroom under the daily supervision of an experienced teacher.
-A faculty member from the College oversees the entire placement, arranging for the placement, orienting the on-site teacher and director, observing the student teacher on a regular basis, and providing feedback to the student teacher based on the observations.
+Students spend 15 hours per week observing, planning and implementing their lesson plans in an early childhood classroom under the daily supervision of an experienced teacher.
+Students also construct and complete a full professional portfolio.
+A faculty member from the College oversees the entire placement, including arranging for the placement, orienting the on-site teacher and director, observing the student teacher on a regular basis, and providing feedback to the student teacher based on the observations.
+A student will not be placed in a center/school at which he/she is currently employed, and therefore a student can not be paid for any services conducted during the student teaching course time (M-F, 9:00-12:00).
 Transportation is the responsibility of the student.
-This course is taken at the end of the program in conjunction with EDU 233, Early Childhood Curriculum.
+A student can only meet the student teaching requirements if he/she is placed in a center/school This course is taken at the end of the program in conjunction with EDU 233, Early Childhood Curriculum.
 Students need permission of a faculty member or advisor before registering for student teaching.
-(A student must get permission of student teacher supervisor.)
+A student must get permission to register for EDU 250 from a student teacher supervisor or Education advisor.
 This course is subject to a course fee.

 |The following courses must be taken prior to this course|

 |All required courses in the Education in the Early Years Program: Birth through Fourth Grade|